nathanwdavis/eventcapture_comparison/README.md

 - Should use the provided SQL function to perform the insert (mainly just to test for good support for SQL functions)

+- Should respond with some constant string when requesting the root ('/') so that it could be PINGd for up/down status

 Web Frameworks/Libraries
 ----------